 The big surprises came from those who were brave enough to drop into ice baths previously.
-They all claimed that the cold of Cryotherapy was nowhere near as intense, piercing or painful as that of an ice bath, yet the temperature is 50 degrees lower!
+They claimed that the cold of Cryotherapy can be nowhere near as intense, piercing or painful as that of an ice bath, yet the temperature is 150 degrees lower!

 For the super delicate, withstanding the cold was a trophy that in itself was a feel good blast.
 Well, why not?
 We should all dare to suffer a little endurance in our lifetime!
 It is good to know though that you can exit the chamber whenever you like.
 If you don’t like the cold blitz, you can stop any time.

-The other things that surprised people was how fast they warmed up afterwards.
-In less than five minutes they felt completely warm as their bodies returned to a natural equilibrium – that explains why there is such a significant calorie burn!
+The other things that surprised people was how fast they can warm up afterwards.
+In less than five minutes they can feel completely warm as their bodies returned to a natural equilibrium – that explains why there can be a calorie burn!

 4. Strengthens Muscles and Enables Fast Recovery

 Athletes of all levels are using Cryotherapy for this reason.
-While I’m sure LeBron James appreciates that the cryosauna may enhance and maintain beautiful skin, the actual reason he withstands the chill is in order to repair muscle quickly, reduce inflammation after a hard basketball game, and get an edge on the competition before the next game.
+While I’m sure LeBron James appreciates that the cryosauna may enhance and maintain beautiful skin, the actual reason he withstands the chill is in order to receive benefits that may include the repair of muscles quickly, reduce inflammation after a hard basketball game, and get an edge on the competition before the next game.

 Now, most of the bloggers writing Cryotherapy reviews are not used to running long distance or having quick turn-arounds between intense competitions, however, many Australians who have turned to Cryotherapy treatment before or after a competition or during training say they love the results.
 In fact, David Jones ran a personal best time in the 2016 City2Surf that he says is purely from having a pre-run cryotherapy treatment that morning.
 “I shaved off about 10 minutes and lost two toe nails with the extra strength in my strides.”
 And David admits himself, he is no spring chicken.

 The relief is also something athletes are grabbing hold of after injury, surgery and high muscle stress that causes damage or tearing.
-They are saying this is the only treatment they feel enables them to recover fast and get mobile again.
+They are saying this is a treatment that can enable them to recover fast and get mobile again.

 Every Cryotherapy Session is Slightly Different

-Perhaps it’s their different personalities coming through, as while the results were usually very similar, the intensity of the results were different, and the experience as a whole was different.
+Perhaps it’s their different personalities coming through, as while the benefits experienced can be similar, the intensity can be different, and the experience as a whole may be different.
 For instance, David Jones mentioned that the technician chatting to him made him nervous, while Lily Harding, who represented Australia in the 2015 Junior Commonwealth Games as a track runner said this is what really calmed her down in her first session and helped her relax.

 Perhaps you can as well.

-If it’s time to find out what it’s like for yourself, book your first Cryo whole body cryotherapy sessions online today at www.cryo.com.au.
+If it’s time to find out what it’s like for yourself and test cryotherapy out on your own body to see if it works for you, book your first Cryo whole body cryotherapy sessions online today at www.cryo.com.au.